sahasatvik/SimpleTools/README.md

 # SimpleTools
-A library of simple tools written in Java by, which aim at providing a common base for projects in the future.
+A library of simple tools written in Java, which aim at providing a common base for projects in the future.

 ## Overview